bhoward/focsipedia/docs/logic/circuits.md

 <img src={useBaseUrl('img/HalfAdder11.png')}
 alt="Annotated diagram for s=(a OR b) AND NOT (a AND b) and c=a AND b when a=1 and b=1" className="centered-figure" />

+The CircuitVerse simulator can also be used to interactively trace the behavior of a circuit.
+Click on the inputs (A and B) in the circuit to see the effect on the outputs.
+Wires with a 1 value show up as bright green.
+<iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/demo3" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 ## Extracting a Proposition from a Combinational Circuit

 So, every compound proposition is computed by a logic circuit